Hormonal Hair Loss: Causes And How To Reduce It Naturally

 How do I know I have a hormonal imbalance?

-Some hormonal imbalances have prominent signs, like changes in facial hair and obesity.
+Some hormonal imbalances have prominent signs, like changes in facial hair, acne and obesity.
 Pregnancy, menopause, and increased stress at work or home can also trigger hormonal imbalance.
 However, we recommend you see a doctor to determine if your hair loss is due to hormonal imbalance.

 How long does it take for hair to grow back after hormonal hair loss?

 It takes 6 months to about a year (or more) to grow your hair back from hormonal hair loss.
-Dont lose heart because you can reduce hair loss and regrow your hair if you take proper care of your diet and lifestyle.
+Don’t lose heart because you can reduce hair loss and regrow your hair if you take proper care of your diet and lifestyle.
 Also, consult a doctor to seek the best treatment.
+Dermatologists and trichologists can also help with all hair and scalp issues.

 - Disturbances in sex, stress, thyroid, and other hormones may lead to heavy hair loss.